zalabhavy/Banker-s_Algorithm_OS/README.md

 - 🔢 Input total available resources (A, B, C)
 - 📋 Enter Allocation and Maximum matrices for 5 processes
-- 🧮 Automatic calculation of the Need matrix
+- 🧮 Automatically calculates the Need matrix
-- 🛡️ Determines whether the system is in a safe state
+- 🛡️ Determines whether the system is in a safe or unsafe state
-- 🔗 Direct links to GeeksforGeeks articles:
+- 📖 Direct links to GeeksforGeeks articles:
   - Banker's Algorithm
   - Safety Algorithm
   - Resource Request Algorithm
-- 📱 Responsive design using Bootstrap and Tailwind CSS
+- 📱 Fully responsive design using Bootstrap and Tailwind CSS

 ---

 ## 🖼️ Screenshots

 ### 📥 Example Input

-Clicked the "Example" button to auto-fill input fields with a sample dataset:
+Click the **"Example"** button to auto-fill input fields with a sample dataset:

 ![Example Input](https://github.com/user-attachments/assets/a2022f1e-6031-437d-9341-79fbf42dcd65)

 ### ▶️ Run Algorithm

-Clicked the "Run Algorithm" button to execute and visualize the result:
+Click the **"Run Algorithm"** button to execute and visualize the result:

 ![Algorithm Result](https://github.com/user-attachments/assets/a716c1e0-e1f2-40aa-89e2-203c6a58dc5e)

+---

 ## 🛠️ Built With